Introduction: Living Frugally on One Income

 10) Use the Library Instead of Buying Books

 The library is a great resource for getting books, magazines, and other materials at no cost.
-Utilize your local library to save money on books that you’d otherwise have to buy.
+Utilize your local library to save on books that you’d otherwise have to buy.

 11) Choose Frugal Family Activities